-Operation Stand-By: Volunteer Attorneys Providing Advice to Military Attorneys
+Operation Stand-By: Providing and Receiving Attorney-to-Attorney Advice

-Military legal assistance attorneys provide invaluable legal help to military families in a range of legal matters, but there are instances when these attorneys may not have the deep substantive expertise or state-specific legal knowledge necessary to fully advise and assist their clients.
-You may register to join Operation Stand-By to agree to be available "on standby" to receive calls or emails from military legal assistance attorneys in need of consultation on state-specific legal information relating to your area of expertise.
+Military legal assistance attorneys provide invaluable legal help to military families in a range of legal matters, but there are instances when military attorneys may not have the deep substantive expertise or state-specific legal knowledge necessary to fully advise and assist their clients.
+For example, they may have questions about the proper jurisdiction for a client’s case, whether there is a potential legal remedy for a client’s issue in a certain state, or how a particular remedy in an unfamiliar legal area can be pursued.

 - Am I eligible to join Operation Stand-By?

-Military legal assistance attorneys who are registered with the ABA Military Pro Bono Project may search the Operation Stand-By lists of attorneys by state and legal area to find an appropriate volunteer to contact via phone or email.
+Military attorneys and pro bono attorneys who are registered with the ABA Military Pro Bono Project may search the password-secured Operation Stand-By lists of attorneys by state and legal area to find an appropriate volunteer to contact via phone or email.

-There is no expectation that you will provide pro bono representation for the military attorneys’ clients.
-Military attorneys are prohibited from providing the contact information on the Operation Stand-By lists to their clients or other individuals, unless you explicitly give permission to the military attorney to pass on your information.
+There is no expectation that you will provide pro bono representation for the attorneys’ clients.
+Military attorneys and pro bono attorneys are prohibited from providing the contact information on the Operation Stand-By lists to their clients or other individuals, unless you explicitly give permission to share your information.

 Thank you to the ABA Section of Family Law Military Committee for its help in creating Operation Stand-By!